Overview

 Experience

-Xi has represented a wide range of multinational companies, Chinese state-owned enterprises and private companies on various aspects of competition law, including handling Chinese and overseas merger filings, responding to investigations, devising compliance programmes and providing behavioural counselling.
-Xi has a wealth of experience in various sectors including healthcare, automotive, industrial, FMCG, oil & gas, technology & internet, and infrastructure & transport and fund investment.
+Xi has represented a wide range of multinational companies, Chinese state-owned enterprises and private companies on various aspects of competition law, including handling Chinese and overseas merger and foreign investment filings, responding to investigations and sector inquiries, conducting internal compliance audits, reinforcing compliance programme, mitigating operational risks.
+Xi has a wealth of experience in various sectors including healthcare, automotive, industrial, FMCG, technology & internet, fund investment, mining, energy, and infrastructure & transport.

-Xi was ranked by Chambers and Partners as an “Up and Coming” Lawyer and named a “Future Leader – Competition” by Who’s Who Legal.
-He is also regularly recognised as a “Rising Star” by Euromoney and won the Best Antitrust Writing Awards by Concurrences.
+Xi is recognised by Legal 500 as a Leading Individual, ranked by Chambers in the China competition/antitrust space and named a “Future Leader – Competition” by Who’s Who Legal.
+He also won the Best Antitrust Writing Awards by Concurrences.

 His representative experience includes advising: